 The M1 is a mirrorless camera that utilizes Sony's latest IMX269 sensor with an MFT mount.
 The body is compact and simplistic with only two physical buttons and a 3-inch touchscreen on the rear.
 The AF system uses contrast-detect with 81 focus points to provide excellent tracking.

-Lastly, the YI is one to consider primarily due to the affordable price-point.
-The M1 alone with the kit 12-40mm f/3.5-5.6 lens sells for $299 yet you can opt for the two lens bundle which adds the 42.5mm f/1.8 for just $379.99.
+The YI is one to consider for budget seekers due to the affordable price-point.
+The M1 with a kit 12-40mm f/3.5-5.6 lens most often sells for under $250!

 Here are a few reasons why I would consider buying a used model: